albertito1985/Red_Code_backend/README.md

 - Entity Framework
 - PostgresSQL

 ## Front-end
 The front-end of this app was made with Angularand Typescript and is available at [https://github.com/albertito1985/Red_Code_frontend](https://github.com/albertito1985/Red_Code_frontend/tree/main)

+## Available
+The app is available for showcase at: https://red-code-frontend.vercel.app/login